Felony dog attack laws ::

 Washington

 Washington statute § 16.08.100 was enacted in 1987, when pit bull attacks dominated headlines.
-The statute requires proving the owner of the dog "knew or should have known" that the dog was potentially dangerous prior to inflicting severe injury or death to a human.
+The felony statute requires proving the owner of the dog "knew or should have known" that the dog was potentially dangerous prior to inflicting severe injury or death to a human being.
 The law was used to convict the owners of the dogs in the Sue Gorman case (2007).
 Gorman, however, is more widely known for suing Pierce County after the violent pit bull mauling and being awarded $2.2 million.

 Washington Felony Dog Attack Law